 A Wyandot To Remember

-In the Northwestern part of Ohio were the Wyandot Indian tribe.
+In the Northwestern part of Ohio were the lands of the Wyandot Indian tribe.

 Ohio isn’t sliced up with nice neat boundaries when it concerns the Indian tribe territories, who were quite fluid in their borders at times.

 This effect was due to migrations of tribes forced from the East.
 There was a mingling of those who had alliances, but basically the Wyandot located in the upper-left quadrant of what is now the state of Ohio.
 Wyandot County takes its name from this tribe.

 The story of the Wyandot is a heartbreaking one.

 Their tribe is not the only one with such a tragic tale of events.
 It is one of broken treaties and promises from our government and of removal to the West, but one of the highlights in reading about these heartbreaking accounts was to happen upon the biography of Joseph Chiwatenhwa.

 This man was a great saint of the Christian faith, but one of whom little is known.